-A crawl space vapor barrier is one of the most important pieces of equipment in your house, even though you are only likely to see it when it comes time to actually change it for a new one.
+A crawl space vapor barrier is one of the essential pieces of equipment in your house, even though you are only likely to see it when it comes time actually to change it for a new one.

 What is a crawl space vapor barrier?

-A crawl space vapor barrier is a barrier that will prevent air from entering your crawl space, but will still allow you to remove the barrier to gain access to the crawl space.
-The vapor barrier is a vital part of keeping your crawl space from becoming soaked with water, and you will find that your crawl space vapor barrier is as important as a crawl space fan or dehumidifier.
+A crawl space vapor barrier is a barrier that will prevent air from entering your crawl space but will still allow you to remove the wall to gain access to the crawl space.
+The vapor barrier is a vital part of keeping your crawl space from becoming soaked with water, and you will find that your crawl space vapor barrier is as essential as a crawl space fan or dehumidifier.